booth-algo/RISC-V-T24/Lab_4.md

 ___

 Note that Lab 4 is designed to be a formative assessment exercise.
-The deliverables here are designed to help you learn and to self-assess how you and your team is doing.
-We will also provide informal feedback to you during Lab Sessions.
-This will NOT contribute towards the final coursework marks.
+The deliverables here are designed to help you learn and to self-assess how you and your team are doing.
+I and the TAs will also provide informal feedback to you during Lab Sessions.  **This will NOT contribute towards the final coursework marks**.

 >On the repo for your team, you should have:
 >1.
 A README.md that show evidences of the CPU working properly with the program.
 >2.
 A short narrative to state the challenges you encountered as a team.
 >3.
-Comments about any design decisions you made that are not obvious and reasons why.
+Comments about any design decisions you made that are not obvious.
 >4.
 A reflection on what you might do differently if you were to start again.